 We offer a full range of behavioral health services to a variety of people, from children to seniors.
 Our professionally-trained staff provide services for Deaf, Deaf-Blind, Hard of Hearing, and Late-Deafened individuals.
 Our trained interpreters communicate in ASL (American Sign Language), Tactile Sign Language, English Sign Language, Sign Supported Speech, and Spoken English.
 We provide services in the communication method best suited to the individual and/or family.

-In Rehabilitation Services, our care coordinators and life-skills instructors continue to help clients who’ve moved out of our group home by assessing their needs and developing skills/resources so they can live independently in the community.
-Our Outpatient Services for Deaf persons helps individuals and families who have a wide variety of diagnoses and/or pharmacological treatments.
-Employment Services provides training, coaching, and support for clients who are interested in employment in the community.
+In Rehabilitation Services, our care coordinators and life-skills instructors help clients by assessing their needs and developing skills/resources so they can live independently in the community.
+Our Outpatient Services for Deaf persons helps individuals and families.

 In planning treatment, professionals skilled in mental health, deafness, and American Sign Language work as a team to assess each potential client, examining his/her capabilities from a medical, psychiatric, social, cultural, educational, vocational, and behavioral perspective.
 Individualized treatment plans are developed from the results of these assessments, and by utilizing the client’s input to create a comprehensive approach to treatment.